JetBrains/amper/docs/Usage.md

 > To use Amper with Kotlin Multiplatform (e.g. running on devices and simulators), [Fleet](#using-amper-in-fleet) is
 > recommended.

-### Using the standalone Amper version from command line
+### Using the standalone Amper version from the command line

-To use Amper CLI, you need to download the wrapper script to your project's root folder.
+To use the Amper CLI, you need to download the wrapper script to your project's root folder.
 The wrapper script is a small file that downloads and runs the actual Amper CLI distribution.

 Depending on your operating system, use one of the following commands to download the wrapper script: